hillaliy/homebridge-midea-air/README.md

         "platform": "midea-air"
     }

+## Notes

+Using the Midea app and Homebridge at the same time causes a login error.
+Try to use [NetHome Plus](https://apps.apple.com/us/app/nethome-plus/id1008001920) app instead.

 ## Supported Devices

 This Plugin support Midea providers dongle - OSK102 / OSK103 (Hualing, Senville, Klimaire, AirCon, Century, Pridiom, Thermocore, Comfee, Alpine Home Air, Artel, Beko, Electrolux, Galactic, Idea, Inventor, Kaisai, Mitsui, Mr. Cool, Neoclima, Olimpia Splendid, Pioneer, QLIMA, Royal Clima, Qzen, Toshiba, Carrier, Goodman, Friedrich, Samsung, Kenmore, Trane, Lennox, LG, Electra and much more) and should be able to access all device in the user's account.
 However, many devices may not be supported or function incorrectly.
 This is due to the lack of documentation of the raw MSmart API.
 If you encounter any problems, please open a new issue and specify your device model.